SarderLab/Deep-SKIE---USCAP/README.md

 ### Model_syn:

 Inception V3 was used to train all models mentioned here (10 epochs, batch size 32).
+Model_syn is the model trained on synaptophysin-Ki67 double immunostained images.
 The code `TrainModel_syn.py` should be run in order to train the model again.
-Training and validation was done using 80% of WSIs (40 WSIs): 13,525 image tiles

-- #tiles in class 0:
-- #tiles in class 1:
-- #tiles in class 2:
-- #tiles in class 3:

-Testing was done on 16% of WSIs (8 WSIs): ??? image tiles

-(Remaining 4%: 2 WSIs with staining inconsistencies were removed)

 ### Model_he:

+Model_he is the model trained on H&E-stained images.
 The code `TrainModel_he.py` should be run in order to train the model again.
-Training and validation was done using 80% of WSIs (40 WSIs): 13,525 image tiles

-- #tiles in class 0:
-- #tiles in class 1:
-- #tiles in class 2:
-- #tiles in class 3:

-Testing was done on 16% of WSIs (8 WSIs): ??? image tiles

-(Remaining 4%: 2 WSIs with staining inconsistencies were removed)

 ### Model_Ki67:

+Model_Ki67 is the model trained on Ki67-hematoxylin-stained images.
 The code `TrainModel_Ki67.py` should be run in order to train the model again.
-Training and validation was done using 80% of WSIs (40 WSIs): 13,525 image tiles

-- #tiles in class 0:
-- #tiles in class 1:
-- #tiles in class 2:
-- #tiles in class 3:

-Testing was done on 16% of WSIs (8 WSIs): ??? image tiles

-(Remaining 4%: 2 WSIs with staining inconsistencies were removed)

 ## Testing the models